Back

 There are a few downfalls

-It can take a bit of effort and knowledge required to produce the right files for Closed Captions – it requires generating an SRT (or similar) file, which is basically a text file of the script that is formatted so that each line is associated with a time code – so if you’re not familiar it can be a little daunting and time consuming.
+Producing the right files for Closed Captions can require some effort and knowledge.
+It requires generating an SRT (or similar) file, which is basically a text file of the script formatted so that each line is associated with a time code.
+If you’re not familiar with this format, it can be a little daunting and time-consuming.

-Facebook and Youtube now offer automatically generated captions – woohoo!
+Facebook, Instagram and YouTube now offer automatically generated captions.
 But sometimes what it hears is incorrect, so this is not a foolproof method.
 Especially when you’ve spent time and money producing a video to generate sales (imagine loads of a typos in a proposal!).

 If you choose to have animated captions that are ever present and part of the video design – then it’s crucial they are timed well for those who are listening and match the voiceover – as hearing and seeing them as different messages will create a little confusion.

-This seems obvious, but marketers are still doing this!
-It’s so difficult to take one message fully on board if you’re hearing another.
+This seems obvious, but marketers are still doing it!
+It’s difficult to fully absorb one message when you’re hearing another.

 Getting started

-So to get started, first look at your analytics and your marketing efforts.
-Is your audience website and desktop based or do you drive large amounts of traffic through social media and mobile?
+So, to get started, first look at your analytics and marketing efforts.
+Is your audience website—and desktop-based, or do you drive large amounts of traffic through social media and mobile?

-After you have a clear idea of your own users you can decide what level of captions to use.
+After you have a clear idea of your own audience and video viewers you can decide what level of captions to use.

-It’s good to know this info at the beginning of a video project, so that nothing is overlapping that area of the screen, or that the video producer can add animated highlight captions which capture the message in an elegant way.
+It’s good to know this information at the beginning of a video project so that nothing overlaps that area of the screen or so that the video producer can add animated highlight captions that capture the message elegantly.

-If you already have videos online on youtube or Facebook – see if the automatically generated captions work for you – and there you go, you’ve already increased watching potential!
+If you already have videos online on YouTube or Facebook, see if the automatically generated captions work for you.
+There you go—you’ve already increased your watching potential!

-In the meantime – check out our newly updated portfolio, and see a wide range of web videos with animated captions!
+In the meantime, check out our newly updated portfolio, which includes a wide range of web videos with animated captions!